VeritoneAlpha/spark-job-rest/README.md

 ## Configure Spark-job-rest

-In order to configure SJR the following file need to be edited: resources/application.conf
+In order to configure SJR the following file needs to be edited: resources/application.conf

 * Configure the default spark properties for context creation
 ```